Palmiers

 - Salt: Crucial in balancing the sweetness of the sugar and enhancing the flavors of the other ingredients.

-- Puff Pastry: The base of your palmiers, providing a light, flaky texture that is essential for these pastries.
-Using frozen puff pastry makes this recipe more convenient and accessible, as it’s ready to use after thawing.
+- Puff Pastry: The base of your palmiers, providing a light, flaky texture, and crispy texture.
+Using frozen puff pastry makes this recipe super convenient and accessible, as it’s ready to use after thawing.
 The quality of the puff pastry can greatly impact the texture of the pastries, so choose a high-quality brand like Pepperidge Farm or Dufour.

 - Jump to the printable recipe for precise measurements